Yin Yoga Explained: A Guide to the History, Practice and Benefits

 Understanding and respecting individual anatomical differences is crucial in Yin Yoga.
 Each practitioner’s body is unique, and poses are adjusted to suit these differences.

-• Mindful movements are emphasized, with the recognition that there is no ‘one size fits all’ approach to any pose.
+• Emphsizing Mindful movements and recognizing that there is no ‘one size fits all’ approach to any pose.

 • Practitioners are encouraged to find positions that work best for them, acknowledging that what feels comfortable for one person might be challenging for another.